viticano/Skater/doc/overview.rst

 Interpretation algorithms for all but the most trivial models must make some simplifications when representing a model's decision criteria.
 These simplifications can be with respect to:

-* feature scope: the number of features for which we explain model behavior at a time.
+1. `feature scope`: the number of features for which we explain model behavior at a time.
-* domain: the region of the input space for which explain model behavior
+2. `domain`: the region of the input space for which explain model behavior
-* detail/fidelity: the level of aggregation performed (across features or the domain)
+3. `detail/fidelity`: the level of aggregation performed (across features or the domain)

 Partial dependence, marginal plots, and similar explanations generally simplify on feature scope;
 they provide faithful approximations on small feature subsets.